-HAAC continues to advocate for housing, education, employment rights, civic engagement and basic needs for our community through projects such as Food Drives, Book Bag and school Drives, free COVID-19 testing, among many more.
-HAAC continues to explore opportunities with our members and allies that strengthen our community.
+Our Members continue to advocate for housing, education, employment rights, civic engagement and basic needs for our community through projects such as Food Drives, Book Bag Drives, COVID-19 testing, among many more.